Teaching students social and emotional skills for success

 • February–March 2025: Overview of potential curricula and screening tools for instructional staff members not participating in pilot programs.

-• May 2025: Community review nights for all parents, guardians and community members to review materials and ask questions.
+• May 2025: Community review nights for all parents, guardians, staff, students and community members to review materials and ask questions.

-• July 2025: School board hears first reading of proposed curricula and screening tool.
+• July 28, 2025: School board hears first reading of proposed curricula and screening tool during its regular meeting.
+Get meeting details.

-• Fall 2025: Schools begin using approved materials.
+• Fall 2025: Schools begin using approved materials if approved.

 Frequently asked questions